RationalAsh/biorobotics-lab-nus/content/authors/hilary-cheng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni
 ---

 Hilary received her B.Eng. in Biomedical Engineering (BME) from The Chinese University of Hong Kong (CUHK) in 2017.
 Afterward, she joined the Mechanical and Automation Engineering Department (MAE), CUHK as a Research Assistant and then an M.Phil. student.
 Hilary received her M.Phil. in MAE from CUHK in 2020.
 During her time in the two Engineering departments, she worked on EMG-driven prosthetic finger, shoulder rehabilitation device for stroke, and human shoulder workspace analysis through an anthropomorphic robot model.

 With Hilary’s strong interest in medical-related researches, in 2020, she joined the Department of Orthopaedics & Traumatology (ORT), CUHK as a Research Assistant to gain her clinical experiences at Prince of Wales Hospital, Hong Kong.
 She worked on various elderly and sports rehabilitation projects when she worked in ORT.

-Hilary is currently a Ph.D. student in the Department of Biomedical Engineering, NUS under the supervision of Dr. Yu Haoyong.
+Hilary was currently a Ph.D. student in the Department of Biomedical Engineering, NUS under the supervision of Dr. Yu Haoyong.
 Her research focuses on stroke rehabilitation with robotic devices.